futape/search/README.md

 Matchers are components for matching an indexed value against a search term.
 The type of the value and the search term is technically completely free.
 However, different concrete matchers may specify or force a type.
 Every matcher has a highlighter attached to it.
 By default it's initialized with a `DummyHighlighter`.
-As soon as a matcher is attached to the `Index`, the index's highlighter is forwarded to the matcher and is reset when detaching the matcher from the index.
+As soon as a matcher is attached to the `Index`, the index's highlighter (`HtmlHighlighter` by default) is forwarded to the matcher and is reset when detaching the matcher from the index.
 A matcher class always goes along with a value class, being the class, and the *only* class, whose instances the matcher can work with.
 A value instance in turn contains the real value, the matcher matches against.
 Again, the type that value is technically undefined, however a value may specify or force one.